GiggleSquid/thatferretblog/content/posts/Ferret-Supplies-and-Basics.md

 **Jack's Top Kitchen Tools**

 My partner, the blog developer and fellow mustelid enthusiast, is in charge of ordering raw supplies and kitchen gadgets.
-He has spent a significant amount of time researching grinders and bone shears etc., [and these are his top picks](/posts/jacks-top-kitchen-picks/).
+He has spent a significant amount of time researching grinders and bone shears etc. [And these are his top picks](/posts/jacks-top-kitchen-picks/).

 ---